IGITUGraz/L2L/doc/intro.rst

 Optimizer
 ~~~~~~~~~

-The optimizer subclasses :class:`~ltl.optimizers.optimizer.Optimizer` with a class that contains two mandatory methods:
+The optimizer subclasses :class:`~ltl.optimizers.optimizer.Optimizer` with a class that contains three mandatory methods:

 1. :meth:`~ltl.optimizers.optimizer.Optimizer.__init__`: This is the constructor which performs the duties of
    initializing the trajectory and the initial generation_ of the simulation.